UMAprotocol/UMIPs/UMIPs/umip-draft-OCEAN_price_identifier.md

 ## Motivation
 1. What are the financial positions enabled by creating this synthetic that do not already exist?

-Supporting the OCEANUSD price identifier would enable the creation of the OceanO stablecoin, backed by OCEAN as collateral.
+Supporting the OCEAN/USD price identifier would enable the creation of the OceanO stablecoin, backed by OCEAN as collateral.
 Ocean token holders can utilize this as a hedging tool, and could go long, or use OceanO for other purposes.
 It also lays the groundwork for other future projects that may need to query the same price identifier.

 2. Please provide an example of a person interacting with a contract that uses this price identifier.